top of page

 Mechanical Marvel

 There are two mechanical features that will impress you, even today - maximum shutter speed (1/16000th) and flash sync (1/500th).
 These are still double what's on offer in the D6 for example.
 I really wish newer cameras had the higher shutter speeds for shooting fast lenses in bright conditions.
 This is something that you get on some mirrorless cameras in electronic shutter mode, but then you have to live with horrible rolling shutter, unless you're using an expensive stacked sensor.
-Although having this faster speed sounds great, the base ISO of 200 makes that redundant, unless... no it's simply worthless.
+Although having this faster speed sounds great, the base ISO of 200 makes that redundant.

 Screen

-Looking at the screen can be a little jarring these days due to its small size, low resolution and operating speed, but it works and it's not as bad as I would have expected (at least after it processes for about 10 seconds).
-If you need to change something in the menu it's a little more "stone age" however.
+If you need to change something in the menu it's a little more "Stone Age" however.
 It essentially copies the system from the Nikon F5, using a separate LCD and buttons at the bottom left of the camera's back.
 A bunch of numbers represent a setting, which you'll need a chart to decipher.
 Then a second number represents its state (eg. 0=No, 1=Yes).
 There are about 30 options in this menu.
 It's kinda fun to see, but one of the things that ages the camera most.
-The use of this secondary screen is something that remained however, how you interacted with it and what info it showed got much improved in the 2nd generation.
+The use of this secondary screen is something that remained on future models, but how you interacted with it and what info it showed got much improved by the next generation.

 Memory

-Compact Flash (CF) cards are still in use today (sort of), but the D1 can only accept sizes up to 2GB.
-If you don't have something already laying around you'll need to look for second-hand options, since these sizes are no longer made.
-A 2GB card will give you plenty of storage for the D1 (about 500 RAW files), but if you're stuck with a 16MB card (like the old Nikon card, shown below) it's not so great.
-This will only hold 4 RAW files (or 16 fine quality jpgs).
+Compact Flash (CF) cards are still sold today, although they are strangely expensive, even second hand.
+You'll need to find a 2GB or smaller sized card, which can be difficult.
+If you don't already have one lying around, you'll need to look for second-hand options, since these sizes are no longer made.
+A 2GB card will give you plenty of storage for the D1 (about 500 RAW files).
+If you're stuck with a 16MB card (like the old Nikon card, shown below) it's not so great.
+This will only hold 4 RAW files (or 16 fine quality JPGs).

-Getting the images on to your computer could also be tricky.
+Getting the images on to your computer today could also be tricky.
 I no longer had a CF reader, so had to buy a new multi-format one.
-I needed a USB-C reader anyway so I didn't mind too much.
-The easiest way around this issue is to get a CF to SD card adapter (about £15), although the 2GB limit still applies so which option is easier is up to you.
-You can also use an SD to micro SD adapter (inside the CF to SD adapter), if that helps... or you just want to make a Russian doll memory meme.
+I needed a USB-C reader anyway, so I didn't mind too much.
+The easiest way around this issue is to get a CF to SD card adapter (about £15).
+You can also use an SD to micro SD adapter (inside the CF to SD adapter), although the 2GB limit still applies.

 Cable